Bikeman868/react-svg-pie/EXAMPLES.md

     },
     {
       value: 1,
-      caption: 'Give me more like this',
+      title: 'Give me more like this',
       classes,
       onClick: () => {
         alert('More clicked');